sighupio/distribution/README.md

 ## CNCF Certified 🎓

-Each version of the SIGHUP Kubernetes Distribution that introduces compatibility with a new version of Kubernetes goes through a [conformance certification process with the CNCF][cncf-conformance].
+Each version of the SIGHUP Distribution that introduces compatibility with a new version of Kubernetes goes through a [conformance certification process with the CNCF][cncf-conformance].
 Certified solutions are validated to ensure a set of guarantees such as consistency, timely updates and confirmability.

 SKD has been certified by the [CNCF] (Cloud Native Computing Foundation) as a _Certified Kubernetes Distribution_ for all Kubernetes versions since [Kubernetes 1.12](https://github.com/cncf/k8s-conformance/pull/619).
 Clicking on the badge below you can see the certification process for the latest version of SKD: